aubreyhayes47/LibreAssistant/docs/PHASE_1D_PLAN.md

 # Phase 1D Development Plan

-This document outlines the initial goals and tasks for Phase 1D of the LibreAssistant MVP.
-Phase 1D introduces an embedded browser panel and server-side page summarization.
+This document outlines the goals for Phase 1D of the LibreAssistant MVP.
+LibreAssistant is a single-user, privacy-first interface to the internet.
+Phase 1D expands the app with an embedded browser preview and automated page summarization so users can read the web through the assistant instead of a traditional browser.

 ## Goals